uthoffcyra/Put-U-On/docs/ABTEST.md

 ### Variations:
 The experiment will have two variations: the control version, where users see the existing green Spotify login button, and the test version, where users see an orange login button.

+## Omar's Proposal

+### A/B Test Name:
+NPS Rating UI Optimization
+### User Story Number:
+US
+### Hypothesis:
+If users rate their experience using clickable number boxes instead of a slider, they will be more likely to complete the Net Promoter Score (NPS) survey and provide higher ratings due to reduced friction and better usability.
+### Experiment:
+We will run an A/B test comparing two versions of the NPS rating interface:
+-Version A (Control): Users select their rating (0–10) using a slider.
+-Version B (Test Group): Users select their rating by clicking numbered boxes (0–10) instead of dragging a slider.
+### Variations
+Variation A (Control): Traditional slider-based NPS survey.
+Variation B (Test Group): Clickable number boxes replacing the slider.